barnybug-archive/iboto/README.markdown

 command line tools, on steroids!

 It adds:

 - full tab-completion on arguments:
-  = amis
+  + amis
-  = instance ids
+  + instance ids
-  = tags
+  + tags
-  = zones
+  + zones
-  = instance types, etc.
+  + instance types, etc.
   Saving much fiddly copy-pasting of ids around.

 - much snappier

   Without having to load all of Java up first before running a command you'll see it's much snappier controlling instances compared to the Amazon tools (as great as they are!).

 - extra functionality:

-  = ec2ssh - wait for the instance to get running and SSH to appear live before sshing in,
-    all without having to find and copy the public dns name, or even open a new terminal for SSH.
+  + ec2ssh - waits for the instance to be running and SSH to be available before connecting; all without having to find and copy the public dns name, guess when it's booted fully or even open a new terminal for SSH.

-  = ec2watch - closely monitor what is happening to your instances whilst you're waiting.
+  + ec2watch - closely monitor what is happening to your instances whilst you're waiting.

 - all the nice features of ipython

   History recall, python integration, session recording, configurability, etc.

-It's best illustrated with a demo session:
+It's probably best illustrated with a demo session...

 Demo
 ----
+<pre><code>
 ./iboto
 iboto ready